Thinkwise/docs/docs/sf/process_analysis.md

 ![](../assets/sf/image64.png)

-Figure 47: An example of the tree diagram with requirements
+*An example of the tree diagram with requirements*

 These are presented in a tree structure on the left of the screen.
 In this way the requirements can be built up in a layered manner.
 The business requirements are at the highest level, with possibly several levels of user requirements below them and at the lowest level the system requirements.